-- Task 1: Inventory Assessment and Gap Analysis - Task 2: Identify Strategies to Address Service Gaps and Improve Efficiency - Task 3: Stakeholder and Community Input - Task 4: Draft and Final Coordinated Human Service Transportation Plan
+- Task 1: Inventory Assessment and Gap Analysis - Task 2: Identify Strategies to Address Service Gaps and Improve Efficiency - Task 3: Stakeholder and Community Input - Task 4: Draft and Final Coordinated Public Transit-Human Services Transportation Plan

 This technical memo compiles all the work completed through the initial task to and through the development of recommendations and implementation.
-The CHSTP is being developed in conjunction with the Wake Bus Plan and is generally following a similar planning timeframe.
-Most of the technical work was completed in (Tasks 1 and 2); stakeholder and community input was collected over the fall of 2018 with draft final recommendations submitted in late 2018.
+The CPT-HSTP is developed in conjunction with the Wake Bus Plan and is generally following a similar planning timeframe.
+Most of the technical work was completed in (Tasks 1 and 2); stakeholder and community input were collected over the fall of 2018 with draft final recommendations submitted in late 2018.
 A final round of stakeholder outreach will be conducted in January 2019.
-The recommendations will be incorporated into the overall Coordinated Human Service Transportation Plan, which is slated to be finalized by early 2019.
+The recommendations were incorporated into the overall Coordinated Public Transit-Human Services Transportation Plan, which was slated to be finalized by early 2019.

-CHSTP Working Group
+CPT-HSTP Working Group

-The Wake County Transit Planning Advisory Committee (TPAC) is overseeing development of the Wake Transit Bus Plan with hands on management and direction provided through a subsidiary of the TPAC, the Wake Transit Bus Plan Core Technical Team (CTT).
-The Bus Plan CTT, in turn, delegated development of the CHSTP process to a working group.
-The TPAC approved the creation of a working group as a subcommittee of the Wake Transit Bus Plan Core Technical Team to guide the development of the Coordinated Human Services Transportation Plan in February 2018.
+The Wake County Transit Planning Advisory Committee (TPAC) is overseeing development of the Wake Transit Bus Plan with hands on management and direction. provided through a subsidiary of the TPAC, the Wake Transit Bus Plan Core Technical Team (CTT).
+The Bus Plan CTT, in turn, delegated development of the CPT-HSTP process to a working group.
+The TPAC approved the creation of a working group as a sub- committee of the Wake Transit Bus Plan Core Technical Team to guide the development of the Coordinated Public Transit-Human Services Transportation Plan in February 2018.

-2. Coordinated Human Service Transportation Planning
+2 Coordinated Public Transit-Human Services Transportation Planning